 Explore the forts at Crown Point and Ticonderoga and learn how America changed the course of world history forever.
 Built by the French and British militaries in the 18th century, these strongholds were critical posts during the French and Indian War and the American Revolution.

 During the American Revolution in particular, Crown Point was the northernmost point of American control and Fort Ticonderoga was the scene of America's first major victory in its struggle for independence.
 The sites represented the United States' northern stronghold, protecting New York and New England from British invasion from Canada.
 Today, the forts serve as historic sites and offer museum collections, artillery demos, reenactments and daily tours.

 Visit a Museum

 With its remarkable history, it's no surprise that the Lake Champlain Region is home to a variety of museums and historic sites that preserve and display the artifacts of bygone eras.
-Explore the Hancock House-Ticonderoga Historical Museum, Penfield Homestead Museum, the Iron Center Museum, Ticonderoga Heritage Museum, the 1812 Homestead Museum or the Adirondack History Museum, or consider a scenic walking tour through the historic hamlets of Essex, Keeseville, Westport, Fort Ticonderoga or Port Henry.
+Explore the Hancock House-Ticonderoga Historical Museum, Penfield Homestead Museum, the Iron Center Museum, Ticonderoga Heritage Museum, the Adirondack History Museum, or consider a scenic walking tour through our historic hamlets of Essex, Keeseville, Westport, Fort Ticonderoga or Port Henry.